-It can be noted that Communication based OTTs have brought a revolution in the communication space.
-Due to the advancement in technology in this space, the communication within domestic boundaries and in international network have become extremely affordable, accessible, quick and convenient.
-It has contributed not only to individuals connecting to their families but provided a boost to the startup and medium sized businesses, enabling them to do business globally.

-Communication based OTTs in general, have vastly benefited the consumers of the communications industry.
-This development in the communication space has led to a healthy competition between OTTs as well as amongst TSPs - both in terms of technological innovations that use existing networks smartly) and business models.
-Therefore, in our view, no additional efforts are required in this aspect.
+It is common knowledge that Communication based OTTs engaged in providing Personal Communication services have revolutionised communication.
+Due to the innovative OTT service products, national and international communication has become extremely affordable, accessible, quick and convenient.
+Other than making long-distance communication convenient for families, this has given tremendous boost to expansion of start-ups and medium sized businesses in India and helped them do business internationally at a reasonable cost.
+Therefore, there is no doubt that Communication OTT services have vastly benefited the consumers of the communications industry.
+This development in the communication space has also led to a healthy competition between OTTs and TSPs which has resulted in innovation both in technology, communication products (Eg: technological innovations that use existing networks smartly) and business models.